-WGI would like for each group to i performance. nclude the following anno uncement at the beginning of their "Presenting their program, Show Title , WGI Sport of the Arts is proud to present " - Group Name
+WGI would like for each group to include the following announcement at the beginning of their performance.

+"Presenting their program, , WGI Sport of the Arts

+Show Title

+is proud to present 33 •

+Group Name

 Groups, may select any individual to make this announcement.
 This individual should speak in a loud, clear voice; enunciating the words so that they will be heard on the recording.
 If you choose to do this announcement live (instead of having it added to your soundtrack), this individual should be as close to the recording device as possible so as to be heard prior to the start of the performance.